 The Syracuse program is one of the oldest U.S. study abroad programs in Italy and welcomes about 300 students per semester.
 Its campus contains five buildings including the Villa Rossa, constructed by a noble family in 1892.

-Academics: The Florence program offers a wide selection of courses in areas such as anthropology, art history, classics, drama/ film studies, fine arts, gender studies, history, Italian, literature, political science and religion.
+Academics: The Florence program offers a wide selection of courses in areas such as anthropology, art history, classics, drama/film studies, economics, fine arts, gender studies, history, Italian, literature, political science and religion.
 Most courses include site visits in Florence and guest lectures by visiting or local scholars.
-The Arts & Sciences academic program is divided into three options:
+The Arts & Sciences academic program is divided into various options:

 Fine Arts majors can enroll in the Studio Art Program and take drawing, painting, sculpture and printmaking at the Syracuse center.
 Students may also be placed in Florentine studios where they can work with local and international students.
 Placements in studios are available in fiber arts, metalsmithing, printmaking, painting restoration and surface pattern design.
 A gala art show celebrates student work at the end of the semester.

 Sample Syracuse courses: